Ladies of Charity: Carolyn Farmerie, President / 254.393.0612

 Our main ministry is the operation of a non-profit thrift shop.
 We also support prison ministries, Nursing Home ministries, Pro-Life Activities, hold an Annual Bazaar to raise funds, support St. Paul social ministries through parish meals, receptions, CCD, Comfort Committee, Altar Society, Eucharistic Ministry and as Lectors (to name some of our current activities).

 Our Ladies of Charity Thrift Shop is our main source of income which provides the poor with low priced clothing and household items.
+It is located at 1005 S. Ann Blvd., HH.
 Proceeds from the sale of items at the Thrift Shop are donated back to the community through established charity organizations.
 Some of the organizations we support are: Harker Heights Food Care Center, Killeen Food Bank, Home & Help Shelter, Mission Soup Kitchen, Families in Crisis, Hope Pregnancy Center, and the Hill County Community Action Association.

 If you are not sure you want to join The Ladies of Charity, but would like to help in the Thrift Shop, please contact Carolyn Farmerie, President (254-393-0612).
 You must be compliant with Ethics and Integrity requirements.